LongBu/AWS-MLS-C01-Study-Guide/README.md

 | Machine Learning Implementation and Operations | 20% |
 | **Total** | **100%** |

+  * 170 minutes
+  * 65 questions
+  * \>= 75% to pass
+  * Good to use the bathroom before the exam
+  * Average question time should be between 2 and 2 1/2 minutes
+  * Try to understand each question thoroughly

 ## Data Engineering

 ### Create data repositories for machine learning